Projective and anomalous representations of categories and their linearizations: Projective representations of categories

 \section{Projective representations of categories}

-The 2-category $\Vect_\K/\!/\mathbf{B}\K^\ast$ is the natural target of projective representations: given a category $\mathcal{C}$,\footnote{Here and in what follows by category we will usually mean $\infty$-category, and by functor we will mean $\infty$-functor, using 1-category and 1-functor when we want to stress that we are in the non higher context.
-Clearly, every 1-category is also an $\infty$-category and so a category in our use of the term, so expressions like ``the category of vector spaces'' will be non-ambiguous.} a projective representation of $\mathcal{C}$ will simply be a functor $\rho\colon \mathcal{C}\to \Vect_\K/\!/\mathbf{B}\K^\ast$.
+The 2-category $\Vect_\K/\!/\mathbf{B}\K^\ast$ is the natural target of projective representations: given a category $\mathcal{C}$.\footnote{Here and in what follows by category we will usually mean $\infty$-category, and by functor we will mean $\infty$-functor, using 1-category and 1-functor when we want to stress that we are in the non higher context.
+Clearly, every 1-category is also an $\infty$-category and so a category in our use of the term, so expressions like ``the category of vector spaces'' will be non-ambiguous.}